 You can circulate air with a stroller fan by attaching it to the stroller.
 The stroller fans are battery operated and they will bring a cool breeze to your baby on a hot summer day.
-For a better experience of your baby, you may check https://compactstrollersforbaby.com to get a comfortable stroller.
+For a better experience for your baby, you may check https://elliotthomestead.com/homestead-baby/ to get a comfortable stroller.

 The best thing with a stroller fan is that apart from circulating air, it captivates your baby’s mind, as they will love the noise and watch its movement thus the baby will gaze at it while you take your walk.
 Also, stroller fans can be used indoors to keep the baby cool during daytime naps.

 Dressing your baby in light loose-fitting clothes when you are going out will help them stay cool.
 Babies can’t regulate their body temperatures effectively and thus they tend to conserve more heat which leads to overheating and heat rashes.